 The Coronavirus Job Retention Scheme online portal launched on 20 April 2020, with claims to be paid within 6 working days.
 All UK employers, who cannot maintain their current workforce because their operations have been severely affected by Coronavirus, are eligible to claim financial support under the scheme.

 This is a temporary scheme designed to help those employers retain their employees and to protect the UK economy.
 It commenced on 1 March 2020 and will continue in its current form for the five months to 31 July 2020, following which the claim criteria will change for the three months to 31 October 2020, with employers required to pay a percentage towards the salaries of those staff who may remain furloughed.
-The Chancellor is to provide specific detail of the changes in the coming weeks.

 The guidance for employers contains a list of what will need to be provided when making a claim (see below), however it does not ask for evidence that the current workforce cannot be maintained due to operations being severely affected by coronavirus.
 It is therefore unclear as to what is required of employers in this regard.
 However, the guidance does state that HMRC reserve the right to retrospectively audit all aspects of a claim.